 Class rank will still be maintained but not announced at graduation.
-A student transferring from another school must complete the last four (4) semesters at Lexington High School to qualify for any cum Laude recognition.
 Honored students will receive medals worn around the neck on a ribbon at the graduation ceremony: Gold for Summa cum Laude, silver for Magna cum Laude and bronze for cum Laude.
 Honored students will be recognized at graduation by having their names read as they stand.
 In addition, students with a weighted GPA of 4.0 or above will be named.